microsoft/ChakraCore-wiki/Contributor-Guidance.md

   * Tests should include reasonable permutations of the target fix/change
   * Include baseline changes with your change

-Only contributions against the master branch will be accepted.
-Authors submitting pull requests that target experimental feature branches or release branches will likely be asked target their pull request at the master branch.

-Pull requests that do not merge easily with the tip of the master branch will be declined.
-The author will be asked to merge with tip and update the pull request.

-Pull requests that do not pass all checks by Jenkins will also be declined.

 Submissions must meet functional and performance expectations, including scenarios for which the team doesn’t yet have open source tests.
 This means you may be asked to fix and resubmit your pull request against a new open test case if it fails one of these tests.

 ChakraCore is an organically grown codebase.
 The consistency of style reflects this.
 For the most part, the team follows these coding conventions.
 Contributors should also follow them when making submissions.
 Otherwise, follow the general coding conventions adhered to in the code surrounding your changes.
 Pull requests that reformat the code will not be accepted.